His name on stimulus checks, Trump sends a gushing letter to 90 million people

 “Worried that I had been selected for an audit, or some other misfortune, I quickly opened it,” Chris Helmsworth emailed from Portland, Ore.
 “Inside was a letter from the White House, signed with Trump’s childlike scrawl, telling me about how he was bringing the country together!
 I have to wonder how much personal protective equipment could have been purchased with what it cost for Trump to send out this vanity letter.”

-A Virginia reader, who declined to be identified because he’s an out-of-work contractor and doesn’t want to risk his chances of getting work again, wrote in an email, “Having worked in the political direct mail field for over four years I immediately recognized it for what it was – a campaign letter,” a Virginia reader emailed.
+A Virginia reader, who agreed to have his comments published on the condition of anonymity because he is an out-of-work contractor and doesn’t want to risk his chances of getting work again, wrote in an email, “Having worked in the political direct mail field for over four years I immediately recognized it for what it was — a campaign letter,” the reader emailed.
 “As I read it I got sick to my stomach.
 My tax dollars paid for this sham.”

 A Treasury Department spokeswoman said in an email: “The letter serves as Notice of the payment, and as a message from the President during these unprecedented times.”

-The letter includes a line under Trump’s signature with a toll free number, 800-919-9835, to call for assistance.
+The letter includes a line under Trump’s signature with a toll-free number, 800-919-9835, to call for assistance.
 But right now, the “Economic Impact Payment” telephone line has no real person at the other end.
 It’s an automated system that tells callers to go to the IRS website, irs.gov, for more information.
-With a vastly reduced staff because of stay-at-home orders, the IRS phone lines have been down for weeks, unable to provide real person to hear complaints or take reports of missing or incorrect stimulus payments.
+With a vastly reduced staff because of stay-at-home orders, the agency’s phone lines have been down for weeks, unable to provide a real person to hear complaints or take reports of missing or incorrect stimulus payments.

 The Cares Act required the administration to mail a letter to a taxpayer’s last known address 15 days after a stimulus payment is sent.
-The letter is supposed to indicate the method by which a payment was made (direct deposit or check, for instance), the amount of the payment and a phone number for the “appropriate point of contact” at the Internal Revenue Service to report any issue.
+The letter is supposed to indicate the method by which a payment was made (direct deposit or check, for instance), the amount of the payment and a phone number for the “appropriate point of contact” at the IRS to report any issue.

-The law, signed into law March 27, provides a $1,200 refundable tax credit for individuals and $2,400 for joint taxpayers.
-Those whose adjusted gross income qualifies them to receive a stimulus payment are supposed to receive an additional $500 for every dependent child under 17.
+The legislation, signed into law March 27, provides a $1,200 refundable tax credit for individuals and $2,400 for joint taxpayers.
+There is an additional payment of $500 for every dependent child under 17.

 A Treasury official said Tuesday that 89.5 million payments have been delivered so far, most of them through direct deposit, with paper checks en route now at a rate of 5 million a week for those whose bank information the IRS doesn’t have.
-All, by law, are supposed to receive the president’s letter within 15 days of their payment going out.